The Grace Tame affair 2026

 “It was a catalogue of the most extreme and inhumane forms of killing, torture and other horrors,” including sexual violence, she stated.
 The team also found convincing information that sexual violence was committed against hostages, and has reasonable grounds to believe that such violence may still be ongoing against those in captivity.
 While there are reasonable grounds to believe that conflict-related sexual violence occurred in the Nova music festival site, Route 232, and kibbutz Re’im, reported incidents of rape could not be verified in other locations.....

-* 29 April - 59 tenured journalism and communications professors called for an investigation into the editorial process creation of the Scream Without Words article.
+* 29 April - 59 tenured journalism and communications professors called for an investigation into the editorial process around the creation of the Scream Without Words article.
+This is a continuation of the debunking campaign of The Times of New York article by the Free Palestine movement and the Left.

 2025

-* October - Over 300 United States professors called for a retraction of the Scream Without Words article, claiming that it has been "debunked."
+* October - Over 300 United States professors call for a retraction of the Scream Without Words article, claiming that it has been "debunked."
 It had not.

 2026

 * 21 March - The 'Scream Without Words' Wikipedia page makes no reference to the United Nations report confirming the general and specific accuracy of the events of 7 October as reported in the December 2023 New York Times article.
-Instead, it simply focuses on the article and its perceived errors.
-Public editorial access to the article is closed off, so this relevant information cannot be added.
-In the view of the present writer, this is evidence of how Wikipedia has been compromised and is biased towards the Free Palestine movement.
+Instead, it simply focuses on the article and its perceived errors arising out of the biased and false "debunking" process.
+Public editorial access to the article is closed off, so relevant information as presented above cannot be added.
+In the view of the present writer, this is evidence of how Wikipedia has been compromised and is biased towards the Free Palestine movement and against Jews and Israel.
 Related Wikipedia pages also reflect this bias, especially in their language.

 ---------------------